NVIDIAGameWorks/Streamline/docs/ProgrammingGuideNIS.md

 Streamline - NIS
 =======================

 >The focus of this guide is on using Streamline to integrate the NVIDIA Image Scaling (NIS) SDK into an application.
 For more information about NIS itself, please visit the [NVIDIA Image Scaling SDK Github Page](https://github.com/NVIDIAGameWorks/NVIDIAImageScaling)
+>For information on user interface considerations when using the NIS plugin, please see the "RTX UI Developer Guidelines.pdf" document included in the NIS SDK.

-Version 1.0.3
+Version 1.0.4
 ------

 ### Introduction